Bible Stories On Sunday School Zone

 God had asked Abraham to move to a strange land and live a life of faith.
 Abraham was consistently obedient to God's direction and showed how trusting in God is always the best way, even when it is difficult.
 In this story, God promised that He would give Abraham many descendants and bless the whole world through them.
 These Abraham Trusted God activities will help remind children how, as long as we put our faith in Him, God will keep His promises.

 Abraham was a man of great faith, but Abraham's faith was tested and demonstrated when God called him to sacrifice his son, Isaac.
 But how would God fulfill His promise if Isaac were dead?
 Abraham had to believe that God would find a way as long as he was obedient.
 These Abraham Was Called to Sacrifice Isaac Bible activities for children are about the story of Abraham being tested by God and will help kids understand God's power and His provision when we trust and obey Him.

 God made Adam and Eve.
 They were the first humans ever to live.
 They lived in a good world with everything they needed until they doubted God and disobeyed Him.
 They thought they could do better than God, but they quickly learned that God is the only true source of knowledge and protection.
 These Adam and Eve Bible activities highlight their creation, their sin and its consequences, as well as God's great redemptive and restorative love for them, even after they had disobeyed Him.

 The first chapters of Genesis (and the Bible) tell us that Adam and Eve lived in a "good" world until they disobeyed God.
 In creation, God had provided everything they needed, but they doubted His goodness and chose to trust a tree (rather than God) to give them what they needed.
 Trusting something other than God is the heart of idolatry.
-These Adam and Eve Sinned Bible activities highlight their sin and its consequences, as well as God's restorative love for them, even after they'd done wrong.
+These activities for the Adam and Eve Sin Bible story (Gen. 3:1-24) highlight their sin and its consequences, as well as God's restorative love for them, even after they'd done wrong.